Dialogue journal: Key concepts and features

 Research on dialogue journal use at all age levels—with native speakers of the language of the writing, first and second language learners, deaf students, and teachers—has identified key features of dialogue journal communication that set it apart from most writing in educational settings: authentic communication, collaborative learning and knowledge building, critical thinking, personal voice, critical pedagogy, reciprocal discourse, zone of proximal development, literacy as an interactive process, relationship building, and counseling.

 A dialogue journal allows students and a teacher to use authentic communication (including questioning, complaining, complimenting, apologizing, and requesting) to communicate honestly and openly and "get things done".
 This distinguishes it from most student writing assignments, which are restricted to monologic description, explanation, or narrative.
 This aspect of everyday language use is known in philosophy as speech acts (John Searle) and in linguistics as pragmatics (J.L.
 Austin).
 Dialogue journal conversation, unlike academic writing, opens up opportunities to use almost the full range of these natural functions of language.
 Tanner and Clement (1997) and Bhushan (2014) give very helpful overviews of these benefits, based on comprehensive literature reviews.
 They provide a real audience, increase students’ motivation to write, help students focus on meaningful topics, affect the quantity and the quality of their writing, provide conversation practice, allow students freedom to explore and discover, and increase their confidence as writers.
 Students also develop critical thinking and literacy skills.

-It is important to note that dialogue journals have been found to be successful when students are allowed to write about topics for which they are comfortable; however, if students are not comfortable discussing a topic, their level of motivation decreases significantly (Trites, 2009).
+Dialogue journals have been found to be successful when students are allowed to write about topics for which they are comfortable.
+If students are not comfortable discussing a topic, their level of motivation decreases significantly (Trites, 2009).
 In this study, students were eager to communicate with each other when discussing topics of culture; however, when the topic was on grammatical aspects or research, students would not engage in discussion.

 By engaging in interactive and functional interactions in a private context, dialogue journal partners in educational settings are engaged in collaborative learning and collaborative knowledge building about the topic or task they are working on, each other's experiences and backgrounds, and perceptions and thoughts about shared topics.
 In a classroom setting, the teacher is able to learn about each student's interests, concerns, fears, and experiences within and outside the school.

 Dialogue journals have been studied by a number of researchers for their value in developing students' critical thinking by providing opportunities for students to practice self-reflective awareness and to critique classroom practices, teaching assignments, and social contexts, in both first and second language acquisition settings.
 Practice with critical thinking in exploring their own worlds and the worlds of others, with the words that they have at their disposal, results in students experiencing personal empowerment and expressing a personal voice—the unique expression of the self that seems like hearing that particular person speak in their writing.